Where to Get a Cashier’s Check Without a Bank Account

 Another alternative to a cashier’s check is a certified check.
 You can pay for a certified check upfront just like you would for a money order, but it may be more convenient to go to a financial institution where you’re already an account holder.

-That’s because a bank employee can check your account to make sure that you have sufficient funds, and then hold those funds until the check is cashed.
-This is different from a cashier’s check, in which the bank guarantees the check with its own funds.
+That’s because a bank employee can check your account to ensure you have sufficient funds and then hold those funds until the check is cashed.
+This differs from a cashier’s check, in which the bank guarantees the check with funds.

 Both options are more secure than a regular check and suitable for large purchases and real estate transactions, so ask the recipient if they prefer one type over the other.